 I am an active member of both NetGalley and Edelweiss, which are services that allow bloggers to request early access to upcoming books with the expectation that you provide a review of the book, though it’s not technically required.
 Any books I review that were received from NetGalley and Edelweiss will be clearly indicated as such in my postings.

-I am currently an Avon Addict.
-Avon Addicts is a program in which Avon sends me books to consider for review purposes and to share on social media, though I am not required to provide reviews of the books and am not otherwise compensated.
+I am a former member of the Avon Addict program, through which Avon sent me books to consider for review purposes and to share on social media, though I was not required to provide reviews of the books and was not otherwise compensated.
 Any books received through the Avon Addicts program will be indicated as such.